For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 As you plan your trip read our unedited guest reviews

-Welcome to London, a vibrant mix of old and new which marches to its very own unforgettable multi-cultural tune.
+A vibrant mix of old and new which marches to its very own unforgettable multi-cultural tune.
 Spend your day exploring the city's iconic sights - its royal heritage, exquisite architecture and fascinating museums.
 Then take to the city's streets this evening, enjoying the buzz of Soho or perhaps attend a West End show.

-Leaving trendy Bristol behind, we embark on a scenic drive through the English countryside, arriving at Longleat Stately Home where we’ll 'Dive Into Culture' and gain insights into centuries of British tradition.
-Embark on an included guided tour of one of the country's finest stately homes, currently home to the 7th Marquess of Bath.
-Wander through its grand rooms featuring priceless collections of art, antiques and tapestries collected by 15 generations and admire the exquisite 'Capability' Brown landscaped parkland.
-Later, we stop in the picturesque village of Lacock – its honey-coloured stone cottages and 15th-century inns have served as a iconic backdrop for such famous films as 'Pride & Prejudice' and 'Harry Potter', among others.
+Leaving trendy Bristol behind, we embark on a scenic drive through the English countryside, arriving at Longleat Stately Home where we’ll Dive Into Culture and gain insights into centuries of British tradition.
+Embark on an included guided tour one of the country's finest stately homes, home to the former 7th Marquess of Bath.
+Wander through its grand rooms featuring priceless collections of art, antiques and tapestries collected by 15 generations and admire the exquisite Capability Brown landscaped parkland.
+Later, we stop in the picturesque village of Lacock – its honey-coloured stone cottages and 15th-century inns have served as an iconic backdrop for such famous films as 'Pride & Prejudice', 'Harry Potter' and 'Downton Abbey'.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

 Tonight, why not join your Travel Director and fellow guests for dinner in the heart of Bristol.